Should Instagrammable interiors even be a commercial goal?

 It removes the unexpected, the exploratory and sense of a local, creating a comfortable global aesthetic in which, without prompting, the inhabitant knows how to act and perform.”Will Jennings

-By aiming only at what photographs well, Instagrammable design can feel two-dimensional, flat and formulaic.
+By aiming only for what photographs well, Instagrammable design can feel two-dimensional, flat and formulaic.

-And yes, there are a lot of Millennial pink colour palettes, flamingos and flower walls out there.
+And yes, there were a lot of Millennial pink colour palettes, flamingos and flower walls out there.
 That’s standard Instagram fodder.
-But it’s not all there is.
+But it’s not all there is now.

-As video sharing is on a steep rise, photogenic design is becoming less two-dimensional and more filmic.
+As video sharing went on a steep rise, photogenic design became less two-dimensional and more filmic.
 Just check out the hashtag #accidentallywesanderson for evidence.

-Trend forecasters JWT Intelligence wrote recently about the food retail sector and the rise of the “vegetable gallery”.
+Trend forecasters JWT Intelligence wrote about the food retail sector and the rise of the vegetable gallery.
 The article highlighted how photogenic experiences are even starting to shape the style of the humble food shop.

 “Curated produce shop Natoora, described by design bible Wallpaper* as the “Aesop of vegetables,” opened in London in October 2018.
 The store displays vegetables as if they’re works of art, laid out on smooth concrete shelves with labels akin to museum captions and an attentiveness to provenance …”JWT Intelligence

 You may not find it refreshing to fetishise everyday foodstuffs as museum-style artefacts.
-However it’s unarguably the ultimate ‘living in the moment’ mindfulness that finds beauty in everyday things.
+However it’s unarguably the ultimate ‘living in the moment’ mindfulness that finds beauty in ordinary, everyday things.
+Witness Natoora’s Radicchio not Roses campaign.

 Instagrammable doesn’t have to be photogenic OR authentic.
-It can have both style and substance, a version of leaning in towards more mindful living.
+It can have both style and substance, maybe even a version of leaning in towards more mindful living.

 Insta-moments can whisper as well as shout.